oblivium/DKB-push/README.md

 [Simple HTML DOM](http://simplehtmldom.sourceforge.net/) is used for HTML scraping.

-To receive the PUSH messages, you need to download the Boxcar 2 app on the iOS Appstore (free).
+To receive the PUSH messages, you need to download the Boxcar 2 or Pushover app on the iOS Appstore (free).
 This script sends a maximum of 5 push messages per account and pauses every 3 messages.
 No push messages are send on the first run.
 All downloaded CSVs are stored in the data directory for later comparison.

 Configuration
 -------------